RDFLib/prez/docs/custom_endpoints.md

 To access the form:

-1. Set the CONFIGURATION_MODE environment variable to "true"
+1. Set the `CONFIGURATION_MODE` environment variable to "true"
 2. Start Prez
 3. Go to the `/configure-endpoints` page and complete the form
 4. Save your work
 5. turn off CONFIGURATION_MODE

-Once you have a custom endpoint definition file refer to the next section to see how to tell Prez to use it.
+Once you have your endpoint definitions refer to the next section on how to use it.

-## using Custom Endpoint definitions
+## Using Custom Endpoints

 To set up custom endpoints:

-If you cannot add data to the SPARQL_ENDPOINT

-1. Set the CUSTOM_ENDPOINTS environment variable to "true"
+1. Set the `CUSTOM_ENDPOINTS` environment variable to "true"
-2. Copy your endpoint definition file to `prez/reference_data/endpoints/custom_endpoints`
-3. Start / restart Prez.
-You should see the dynamic endpoints being created in the logs.
+2. Update the `ENDPOINT_STRUCTURE` environment variable to reflect the apiPaths you have specified.

+   > For example, if you have defined the following apiPath
+   >
+   > `/books/{bookId}/chapters/{chapterId}/paragraphs/{paragraphId}/sentences/{sentenceId}`
+   >
+   > then you would need to set
+   >
+   > ENDPOINT_STRUCTURE='["books", "chapters", "paragraphs", "sentences"]'
+   >
+   > The default configuration is
+   >
+   > `/catalogs/{catalogId}/collections/{collectionId}/items/{itemId}`
+   >
+   > with
+   >
+   > ENDPOINT_STRUCTURE='["catalogs", "collections", "items"]'

-If you can add data to the SPARQL_ENDPOINT
+3. - **If you cannot add data to the SPARQL_ENDPOINT:**

-1. Set the CUSTOM_ENDPOINTS environment variable to "true"
+     Copy the endpoint definition file to `prez/reference_data/endpoints/custom_endpoints/myDefinitionFile.ttl`

+   - **If you can:**

-2. upload your endpoint definition file to the triplestore into the `<https://prez.dev/SystemGraph>` named graph.
+     Add your endpoint definitions to the triplestore under the `<https://prez.dev/SystemGraph>` named graph.

-3. Start / restart Prez.
-You should see the dynamic endpoints being created in the logs.
+4. Start / restart Prez.
+You should see the custom endpoints being created in the logs.

 ## Limitations

 The following limitations apply at present:

-- The endpoint structure must be specified in the config to match what is input through the form. related to this:
-- Only one route can be specified (though multiple class hierarchies which use that one route can be specified) i.e. you can specify `/catalogs/{catalogId}/products/{productId}` but not
+- Only one route can be specified

+  i.e. you can specify

   `/catalogs/{catalogId}/products/{productId}`

+  but not

-  and
+  `/catalogs/{catalogId}/products/{productId}` and
-  `/datasets/{datasetId}/items/{itemsId}
-  on the one prez instance.
-- This limitation is only due to link generation, which looks up the (currently) single endpoint structure variable in the config file.
-- This should be resolvable with a small amount of work.
-At link generation time, an endpoint nodeshape is in context, and endpoint nodeshapes are mapped to a route structure.
+  `/datasets/{datasetId}/items/{itemsId}`

-- The number of hierarchy levels within a route must be two or three (i.e. 2 or 3 levels of classes = 4-6 listing/object endpoints)
+- The number of hierarchy levels within a route must be two or three

   - The lower limit of two is because prez uses the relationships between classes to identify which objects to list.
 A single level of hierarchy has no reference to another level.
 A small amount of dev work would resolve this.
     The endpoint nodeshapes can be specified in the case of N=1 to not look for relationships to other classes.

   - The higher limit of three is because the SHACL parsing is not completely recursive.
     It could be manually extended to N levels, however it would be better to write a general SHACL parsing library.